Welcome to HEEDS: Healthy Environment and Endocrine Disruptor Strategies

 Scientific societies, advocacy groups and non-governmental organizations (NGOs) have also worked tirelessly and diligently to communicate the importance of EDC exposures for human and wildlife health.

-Because there is no endocrine disruption scientific society: University departments or degrees on endocrine disruption studies, we created HEEDS with the goal to integrate, coordinate and communicate scientific developments in the endocrine disruption/EDC field.
+Because there is no endocrine disruption scientific society: University departments or degrees on endocrine disruption studies, we created HEEDS in 2019 with the goal to integrate, coordinate and communicate scientific developments in the endocrine disruption/EDC field.

 What Makes HEEDS Different?